Worcester Inter-Tribal Indian Center

 Everyone is welcome!
 Our Powwow is open to the public and very inclusive of people from all walks of life.
 Hours are: Saturday 10-5pm; Sunday 10-4pm.
-Entry into the Powwow is free, but please be aware that the campsite has a $5 fee to park.
+Entry into the Powwow is free, but please be aware that the campground has a $10 fee to park.

 Many Nations, Many Traditions, One Family.